 Benchmarking Interventions Aimed at Improving Neurosurgical Patient Outcomes in Uganda (2019-2020)

-In 2019-2020, this Bass Connections project team will begin benchmarking, a process through which internal controls are developed to evaluate whether an intervention is truly working.
-Once benchmarks are set, team members will conduct a study to test whether the use of benchmarking will increase the impact of interventions aimed at improving neurosurgical patient outcomes.
+This year’s Bass Connections project team began benchmarking, a process through which internal controls are developed to evaluate whether an intervention is truly working.
+Once benchmarks were set, team members conducted a study to test whether the use of benchmarking increased the impact of interventions aimed at improving neurosurgical patient outcomes.

 Summer 2019 – Spring 2020

-See earlier related team, Evaluating Interventions Aimed at Improving Neurosurgical Patient Outcomes in Uganda (2018-2019).
+See related teams, Sustainably Improving Neurosurgical Patient Outcomes in Uganda (2020-2021) and Evaluating Interventions Aimed at Improving Neurosurgical Patient Outcomes in Uganda (2018-2019).

 Image: Mulago National Referral Hospital, courtesy of Chinemerem Nwosu